cravend/graff-crafters-2.0/portfolio/fall-cleanup.md

 ---
 title: Fall Cleanup
-description: Fall clean-up was super cool!
+description: A collection of the projects we did in preparation for winter.
-image: /assets/images/projects/carousel1.jpg
+image: /project/worcester-fall-cleanup/image1.jpg
 ---